 Before you can use an IDX connection, you need a professional website.
 Fortunately, Real Geeks makes it easy to build a professional website using drag-and-drop edits, then add listing easily with a built-in IDX connection.
 Plus, each site is mobile-optimized and includes lead capture forms to collect buyer information.
 Learn more about the benefits of IDX website integration and check out the Real Geeks free demo.

 History of IDX

 The origins of IDX are rooted in the internet boom of the early 2000s.
 Agents and brokers with new-found access to the World Wide Web began creating their own websites to build brand awareness and generate buyer interest.
-For several years, however, adding listings to websites in order to boost lead generation was a manual operation; agents had to input each listing themselves and update those listings when information changed.
+For several years, however, adding listings to websites in order to boost real estate lead generation was a manual operation; agents had to input each listing themselves and update those listings when information changed.